Linear algebra

 This file defines the basics of linear algebra.
 It sets up the "categorical/lattice structure" of

 modules over a ring, submodules, and linear maps.
-If p
+If p and q are submodules of a module, p ≤ q

-means that p ⊆ q
+means that p ⊆ q.

-Many of the relevant definitions, including module
+Many of the relevant definitions, including module, submodule, and linear_map, are found in

 Main definitions